auchenberg/devtools-remote/README.md

 ### Security

-**NOTICE**: This project is highly experimental, and shouldn't be used in ANY production-like environment, as there's absolutely no security or privacy.
+**NOTICE**: This project is highly experimental, and shouldn't be used in ANY production-like environment, as there's little security provided by a uniquely generated session.
+This session can in theory be guessed, and therefore allow a third party to tag along.